Intro to Raster vs Vector Files

 Now of course a lot of this is subjective and open to discussion.
 For example I can print a 300dpi image on my $50 cheap inkjet, and I can print the same image on my $800 printer – will they look the same?
 No, because all printers are not created equal.
 I can print the same image on the same printer and use 2 different papers and they will look totally different.
 That’s why there is a such a cost difference in printers, ink and paper.
 (But do watch out for overpriced junk!)

 Now that you know a bit about raster images and pixels, I’m going to show you something different.
 The other type of image you can make is a vector image.
 Vectors by definition are lines at a certain distance and angle.
 The lines, arcs circles, etc can easily be manipulated with points and handles to change the shape and keep a very straight and clean edge.
 As far as computer images are concerned, Vector images can be enlarged and reduced (scaled) without any real loss in quality.
-Adobe makes another program called Illustrator that works with mostly with vectors .
+Adobe makes another program called Illustrator that is designed to work with vectors .
 It doesn’t have the power of Photoshop for editing images, but is great for clean text and shapes of all sizes.
 We often create a background image in Photoshop and then import it into Illustrator to use as a mask for text or a background.

 Below is a design I worked on for company that made slot machines.
 This is a section of the glass at the top of the machine.